sani723/Code-Splitting-in-Create-React-App/README.md

-# Code Splitting in React App
+# Code Splitting in Create React App

 Code Splitting is not a necessary step for building React apps.
 But it can really help in larger React apps.